 MASTERCLASS: The artistry of the youth arts facilitator

-A rare and exciting professional development opportunity for artists working within the youth arts arena.
-The workshop will be co-led by four youth arts facilitators, each representing a different arts practice, will give you intensive insight into and practical experience of their creative methods and madness.
+As an addition to the day-long National Youth Arts Summit at Carclew, we present a rare and exciting professional development opportunity for artists working within the youth arts arena.
+Co-led by four youth arts facilitators, each representing a different arts practice, this masterclass will give you an intensive insight into, and practical experience of, their creative methods and madness.

 This is your opportunity to indulge in some on-the-floor professional development.